fiveorbs/wire/docs/index.md

 then passed to the constructor of `Model`. `Value` does not have constructor parameters and can therefore be instantiated safely.

-Technically, the resolver uses reflection to look up the types of `Model`'s constructor parameters.
-If a parameter type is a class the resolver attempts to instantiate it by analyzing its constructor parameters as well.
+Technically, the creator uses reflection to look up the types of `Model`'s constructor parameters.
+If a parameter type is a class the creator attempts to instantiate it by analyzing its constructor parameters as well.
 This works recursively until all arguments are resolved or it encounters an unresolvable parameter.

-Combined with a PSR-11 compatible dependency injection container the resolver can be guided to resolve otherwise unresolvable paramters.
+Combined with a PSR-11 compatible dependency injection container the creator can be guided to resolve otherwise unresolvable paramters.
 See [PSR-11 Containers](container.md).